finos/FDC3/docs/api/DesktopAgent.md

 broadcast(context: Context): void;
 ```

 Publishes context to other apps on the desktop.
+Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever `Channel` the app is joined to.
+If the app has not explicitly joined a channel, it will implicitly be a member of the `default` channel.
+The context routing behavior for the `default` channel is different from other channels, and apps that are not explicitly listening to `default` will not automaticaly recieve broadcasts.
+See full details [here](/api-spec#default-channel-behavior).

 #### Example
 ```js